 Have you climbed on board the video marketing train yet?
-If you own a small business or are in business for yourself, there’s a lot of compelling evidence suggesting that online video marketing should be a major focus of your advertising and marketing budget.
+If you own a small business, there’s a lot of compelling evidence suggesting that online video marketing should be a major focus of your advertising and marketing budget.
 Here’s just one big number that should make you sit up and take notice:

 1.8 Million Words